isomerpages/govtech-stp/pages/contactus.md

 <p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.4;">ICA does not request for payments in any form over the phone, or solicit for personal and credit card details.
 If you suspect you have received a scam call, please contact the Police hotline at 1800-255-0000.</p>
 </div>

+The SafeTravel website is designed to provide prospective travellers with the latest information and tools to plan their journey to and from Singapore.
+Readers who have landed on this page without browsing the rest of this website should begin their journey from the <a href="https://safetravel.ica.gov.sg/" target="_blank">SafeTravel Home Page</a>.

+You can find the following forms of commonly requested support on this page:

+1)	<a href="">Latest Travel Notices and Answers to Top FAQ</a>
+2)	<a href="">Application Status Checker</a>
+3)	<a href="">SafeTravel Office Helpline Number and Enquiry Form</a>

 ### Enquiries on How to Enter Singapore

 As our Contact Centre is experiencing a high volume of enquiries, we strongly encourage you to use our self-help tool at the [Travelling to Singapore page](/arriving/overview#selfhelptool) first to determine what Safe Travel Lane you should use to enter Singapore, and read about the corresponding requirements under that lane.

 ### Enquiries on Application Status